NICA inspires friendship, joy, and adventure.

 This team, with help from sponsors like TMBA, Trek and the Outride Fund will work together to find ways to break down these barriers, bringing more people of diverse backgrounds into the sport we love.
 This in turn will strengthen our cycling community.
 More riders generate more support, more support means better and safer access, better access encourages more riders.

-The team will provide scholarships and financial assistance to help offset most, if not all of the costs for student-athletes who would not otherwise be able to participate.
+The team will provide sponsorships and financial assistance to help offset most, if not all of the costs for student-athletes who would not otherwise be able to participate.

 All team practices will be located in or near Tallahassee's south side communities.
 Team provided bikes and gear will be stored at Bicycle House on FAMU Way, where we will meet for practices.
 We will ride to a local park, such as Cascades, Myers Park or Jack L McLean Park for skills practices and Munson Hills for trail rides.

-We have partnered with the Tallahassee Bicycle House, Omega Lamplighters and the PACE Center for Girls.
+We have partnered with the Tallahassee Bicycle House and the Omega Lamplighters.
 These partnerships will help connect the team to student athletes and will be a resource for support that a NICA team is unable to provide, such as transportation and lodging on race weekends.